mantidproject/mantid/docs/source/release/v4.3.0/framework.rst

 - :ref:`SaveAscii <algm-SaveAscii>` can now save table workspaces, and :ref:`LoadAscii <algm-LoadAscii>` can load them again.
 - :ref:`TotScatCalculateSelfScattering <algm-TotScatCalculateSelfScattering>` will calculate a normalized self scattering correction for foccues total scattering data.
 - :ref:`MatchAndMergeWorkspaces <algm-MatchAndMergeWorkspaces>` will merge workspaces in a workspace group withing weighting from a set of limits for each workspace and using `MatchSpectra <algm-MatchSpectra>`.
 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` Sampling of scattering points during MC simulation now takes into account relative volume of sample and environment components.
-The calculation also now reuses the same set of simulated tracks to calculate the attenuation for different wavelengths
+The calculation also now reuses the same set of simulated tracks to calculate the attenuation for different wavelengths.
+A new parameter ResimulateTracksForDifferentWavelengths has been added to control this behaviour with a default value of false.
+NOTE: This has been inserted in the middle of the parameter list so any usage of positional parameters with this algorithm will need to be adjusted

 Data Objects